Rufus For Real

 ↓ Jump to Recipe

-Slow Cooker Beef Ragu is fall-apart chuck roast simmered in a deeply savory tomato sauce until rich, tender, and ready for pasta night.
-Toss it with pappardelle, tagliatelle, or polenta for an easy dinner that tastes like it worked much harder than it did.
+This Slow Cooker Beef Ragu with Pappardelle combines fall-apart chuck roast and a rich tomato sauce for an easy pasta dinner that tastes like it simmered all day.

 Let's get started!